chrisweight/pcc-life-expectancy/README.md

 # pcc-life-expectancy

-A QUICK experiment using some open data sets from Plymouth City Council to show life expectancy by neighbourhood over the years the data is available.
+A quick experiment using some open data sets from Plymouth City Council to show life expectancy by neighbourhood over the years the data is available.

 This combines the neighbourhood delineations data:

 - http://thedata.place/dataset/plymouth-neighbourhood-boundaries

 and the life expectancy data:

 - http://thedata.place/dataset/life-expectancy-plymouth

+The app interpolates a colour from red / green range based on the average life expectancy for a neighbourhood in a particular year, so:

+- RED = Shorter average life expectancy
+- GREEN = Longer average life expectancy

+Drag the slider on the top-right to change the year and roll your mouse over the neighbourhood for it's name and the stats.
-I had to do a bunch of geospatial data conversion to get Google Maps to correctly recognise the co-ordinate types of the geoJSON, which was a pain.

-No build-process / minification on this, it's just a quick prototype!
+I had to do a bunch of geospatial data conversion to get Google Maps to correctly recognise the co-ordinate types of the geoJSON, which was a pain.No build-process / minification on this, it's just a quick prototype!

 #Stack: